basho-labs/riak-key-list-util/README.md

 ```

 ### Logs of Objects with Siblings
-These will be named in the form of `[node name]-[partition number]-siblings.txt`.
+These will be named in the form of `[node name]-[partition number]-siblings.log`.
 (If no objects with siblings are found for a particular partition,
 no siblings log file will be created for that partition).
 The files consist of the following entries for each object, separated by a single blank line:

 ```erlang